tjmehta/coworkers/README.md

 Coworkers is a RabbitMQ microservice framework

 Coworkers is a new microservice framework heavily inspired by [Koa](https://github.com/koajs/koa), which aims to be a simple, robust, and scalable foundation for creating RabbitMQ microservices.
 Through leveraging generators Coworkers allows you to ditch callbacks and greatly increase error-handling.
 Coworkers also uses [Amqplib](https://github.com/squaremo/amqp.node), a battle-tested AMQP client, under the hood to communicate with RabbitMQ and has best-practices baked in.
-Finally, Coworkers enables easy scalability by running each queue-consumer in it's own process through node clustering (optional).
+Finally, Coworkers enables easy scalability by running each queue-consumer in its own process through node clustering (optional).

 # Installation
 ```bash